 After an Intake process deems an individual eligible for IDD Services, they have the right to choose their Supports Coordination Organization and Supports Coordinator (SC).

-CMU is a qualified Supports Coordination Organization for the Pennsylvania Office of Developmental Programs/Bureau of Services to Individuals with Intellectual Disability, the Dauphin County Mental Health / Autism / Developmental Program and the Lebanon County Mental Health / Intellectual Disabilities / Early Intervention Program.
+CMU is a qualified Supports Coordination Organization for the Pennsylvania Office of Developmental Programs/Bureau of Services to Individuals with Intellectual Disability and the Dauphin County Mental Health / Autism / Developmental Program.
 CMU is a non-profit, conflict-free Agency.
-We are a willing and qualified provider of Supports Coordination services for individuals who are residents of Dauphin and Lebanon County, Pennsylvania and who are determined eligible for Intellectual and Developmental Disability Services.
+We are a willing and qualified provider of Supports Coordination services for individuals who are residents of Dauphin County, Pennsylvania and who are determined eligible for Intellectual and Developmental Disability Services.

 The Next Step…Developing Your Plan